-- Label three to five boxes with study sessions.
+- Label three to five piles of cards or boxes with study sessions.
 For example, one box is to be reviewed every day, the second box is to be reviewed on Tuesday and Thursday.
-The third box is to be reviewed on Saturday. - Make sure you add your study time to the calendar as it will help the execution of the technique in an organised manner.
+The third box is to be reviewed on Friday. - Make sure you add your study time to the calendar as it will help the execution of the technique in an organised manner.